 These words of wisdom are old or contemporary, by the more or less famous, by people we know or don’t.
 Each contribution also carries in itself a personal story, which, even if not told here, I would like to recognise and express my gratitude for your generosity.

 Will Aylward from Germany shares powerful encouragement for us all.

 About Will: I’m a Coach and RTT practitioner who helps stuck people feel free and empowered without stress and struggle.
 Trier, Germany. willaylward.com

 Kavyasiddhi of Kava Counselling in Manchester, UK shares Mary Oliver's thoughts about some of our profound human struggles.

 Kavyasiddhi has also very generously recorded the poem for us and explains what it means to her and the work she does.
-The reading is included in my Soul Cravings podcast episode on “Why writing and reading is good for you” embedded in the top section of this article.
+The reading is included in my Soul Cravings podcast episode on “Why writing and reading is good for you” embedded in the bottom section of this article.

 About: Counsellor with a Buddhist background.
 Member of @CounsellingNW

 Alison Smith from Birmingham, UK, includes the reassuring words of Julian of Norwich.
 She wrote the earliest surviving book in the English language to be written by a woman, Revelations of Divine Love.